envi/olesia-khomchyn.github.io/docs/Envi_OData_Examples.md

 ## <span style="color: #F05D30">New Entity Creation</span>
 To add a new entity using Envi API, do the following:

-1. Send the POST request to an ppropriate resource, and then provide new entity details with filled-in all required fields in JSON format.
+1. Send the POST request to an appropriate resource, then provide new entity details with filled-in all required fields in JSON format.
 2. If it's an Inventory item, populate the Inventory entity.
 3. Serialize entity to JSON format and POST it to the Inventory endpoint.
 4. Create a new Inventory item with all required fields.